What is this cute stuff?! FAQs below…

 Kids: My sets make great gifts for children from about 3 all the way up to 7 or 8!
 Kids under three will need an adult or older sibling to play with them.

-Adults: Preschool teachers and librarians love these things, too–they are perfect to enhance circle time and story time.
-You can even consider them for speech and occupational therapists, as well as for seniors in assisted care settings!
+Adults: Preschool teachers and librarians love these things–they are perfect to enhance circle time and story time.
+Speech and occupational therapists think they’re pretty amazing, too.

 What's So Great about Felt Sets?

 Kids just love handling the soft, colorful pieces and creating their own stories.
 Or reenacting stories, songs and poems they’ve been told.
 Doing that builds imagination, story-telling abilities, and lots of early literacy skills!
 Beyond that, using my felt sets enhances fine motor development as kids pinch the pieces to move them around, press them into place, and move them around again.
 Sorting by color, shape and/or type occur naturally.
 All of my sets happen to come with a list of books related to each theme, and/or the lyrics to related rhymes or songs.
 Those provide too many added benefits to list, but think pre-reading and writing, just to name a couple!